LucasDelfino92/morrowindsharp/mw#.md

 ### Always keep backup saves

 Before you install a mod you are not completely sure about, make a backup of your save in case things go wrong.
 Before you uninstall a mod you are not completely sure about, make a backup of your save in case things go wrong.

 ### Read the descriptions

 Mod descriptions exist for a reason.
-The elaborate ones, for *good* reasons.
-Descriptions tend to list things such as:
+The elaborate ones, usually for a *good* reason.
+Apart from describing what a mod is supposed to, descriptions tend to list things such as:

 - Requirements: mods or utilities a given mod needs to work as intended.
 - Compatibility issues: known conflicts with other mods, whether general or specific.